Sterling Memorial Library: Other ornament

+Nave ceiling, showing a painted ribbed vault with decorative bosses.

 In the nave, ten high relief stone panels by Chambellan depict the history of the Yale University Library up to 1865.
 Bosses on the nave's ceiling depict writing implements.
 Samuel Yellin, the blacksmith who shaped most of the ironwork for Yale's Gothic buildings, created handwrought elevator doors for the Stacks depicting major trades, as well as ironwork and gates for the building.
 Other decorative stonework by Chambellan—gargoyles, corbels, and reliefs—can be found throughout the building.
 While most of his works depict scholarship and university life, several are humorous interpretations of the lives of students and librarians.

 Several tributes in the library commemorate pioneering graduates of the university.
 A portrait of Edward Bouchet, one of Yale's earliest African American graduates, hangs in the nave's transept.
 Near the Franke Family Reading Room is a statue of Yung Wing, the first Chinese graduate of Yale.
 In 2016 a portrait of the first seven women to receive Ph.D.s from Yale, which those seven women all did in 1894, was placed in the library.
 The women include Mary Augusta Scott, Elizabeth Deering Hanscom, Margaretta Palmer, Charlotte Fitch Roberts, Cornelia H.B.
 Rogers, Sara Bulkley Rogers, and Laura Johnson Wylie.
 The portrait is the first painting hanging in the library to have women as subjects.
 Brenda Zlamany was the artist.